Syncing 10,000 leads/mo? GET A DEMO

 What are Meta ads?

 Meta ads refer to the advertising solutions that Meta Platforms Inc. offers.
-This includes ads across all Meta technologies (Facebook, Instagram, Messenger, and to some extent, WhatsApp).
+This includes ads across all Meta technologies (Facebook, Instagram, Messenger, Threads, and to some extent, WhatsApp).

 These ads help you target specific audiences based on different criteria like demographics, interests, behavior, and even your own CRM segments.